Unique Concerns: Senior Dental Care

-- Dry mouth which is caused by a reduced flow of saliva.
-This can develop as a result of medications, as a side effect of cancer treatments for the head and neck, or due to certain diseases including Sjögren’s syndrome.
+- Dry mouth which is caused by a reduced flow of saliva and can develop as a result of medications, as a side effect of cancer treatments for the head and neck, or due to certain diseases including Sjögren’s syndrome.

 - Changes to taste can result due to medications or disease, and wearing dentures can also cover up taste buds in the upper palate.

-- Gum disease can often be a problem for seniors and can be made worse through smoking or through having certain diseases such as diabetes, anemia or cancer.
+- Gum disease can often be a problem for seniors and can be made worse through smoking or through having certain conditions such as diabetes, anemia, or cancer.

 - Decaying tooth roots are more likely due to gum recession.